 - Difficulty swallowing

-- Are you over age 65 and experiencing:
+- Are you over the age of 70 and experiencing:

-- Have you travelled within the last 14 days outside of Canada?
+- Have you travelled outside of Canada within the last 14 days?

-- Have you had close contact with a confirmed case or probable case of COVID-19?
+- Have you had close contact with a confirmed case of COVID-19?

 These questions will help us ensure our hospital remains safe for patients, visitors and staff.
 If you answer ‘yes’ to any of these questions and have an appointment, please call your physician’s office first to determine if you should still come to the hospital.
 If they indicate you should proceed with your appointment, please advise the screener of this.
 You will be asked to wear a mask while inside the hospital.